ESA-Programming-Community/esa_programming/README.md

 4. **Start Coding:**

-   - Work on the exercises or projects assigned during the learning sessions.
+   - Open vscode and Work on the exercises or projects assigned during the learning sessions.

 5. **Commit Your Changes:**